Service Update - COVID-19

 - Arrangements for pupils with special educational needs, in pupil referral units and in early years provision.

-The forum is responsible for decisions on:
+The forum handles decisions on:

 - Any proposed carry forward of deficits on central spend from one year to the next.